zaproxy/zaproxy-website/site/content/faq/why-does-my-antivirus-tool-flag-zap.md

 weight: 2
 ---

+### ZAP Downloads

+As of April 2025 browsers appear to be flagging the ZAP downloads as potentially dangerous.

+This appears to be the 'fault' of the [Google SafeBrowsing service](https://issues.chromium.org/issues/410883065).

+Exactly why ZAP has been flagged in this way is unclear, but to date we have not been able to convince anyone to change this.
+The recommendation in the above issue ("host your own downloads") are not a practical option for us.

+### Anti Virus Tools

 We know that many Antivirus (AV) tools flag ZAP and some of the ZAP add-ons.

 For example the ZAP 2.15 Windows installer was